 When it comes to design and interface, Slack beats Ryver 1:0 with flying colors.

-If the ease of use and simplicity of a team communication tool is what you are after, you should totally take a look at Chanty, the business messenger we are passionately building.
+If the ease of use and simplicity of a team communication tool is what you are after, you should totally take a look at Chanty, the team chat we are passionately building.

 Just like public / private channels and one-to-one chats in Slack, conversations in Ryver are organized into open forums, private teams and direct message.
 Slack lets you share, pin, comment, add reaction, edit, delete a message or even follow the particular message and send a reminder.